nuts-foundation/nuts-workshops/mini-manuals/6-access-token.md

 The endpoint for the Nuts node authorization endpoint is: `<n2n-node-address>/n2n/auth/v1/accesstoken`

 An access token can be obtained by sending a request according to RFC003 to the registered endpoint.
-If a bolt describes secured endpoint it'll also specify how the authorization endpoint needs to be registered as a service.
+If a bolt describes a secured endpoint it'll also specify how the authorization endpoint needs to be registered as a service.
 The contents of the access token is not specified.
 The authorization server may specify its own contents/format as long as the resource server can verify it.
 The Nuts node issues a JWT as access token.
 The contents can be found on the auth API page under the `/internal/auth/v1/accesstoken/introspect` API call.